Privacy in the Digital Age: GDPR to 26B Record Breach

 Delete Unused Accounts: Remove old or unused online accounts to reduce the amount of personal data available.

-5. Be Wary of Phishing and Scams: Stay vigilant against phishing attacks and online scams designed to steal your personal information.
+Stay vigilant against phishing attacks and online scams designed to steal your personal information.

 Verify Links: Check the legitimacy of links before clicking, especially in emails or messages from unknown sources.